inkykim/thebook/README.md

 1. Go to [supabase.com](https://supabase.com) and create a free account
 2. Click **"New Project"**
-3. Choose a name and set a database password (save this somewhere)
+3. Choose a name and set a database password
 4. Wait for the project to be created (~2 minutes)

 ### 2. Create the Games Table